Date of Award

 This study develops three novel learning-based approaches to Odometry estimation using a monocular camera and inertial measurement unit.
 The networks are well-trained on standard datasets, KITTI and EuROC, and a custom dataset using supervised, unsupervised and semi-supervised training methods.
 Compared to traditional methods, the deep-learning methods presented here do not require precise manual synchronization of the camera and IMU or explicit camera calibration.

 To the best of our knowledge, the proposed supervised method is a novel end-to-end trainable Visual-Inertial Odometry method with an IMU pre-integration module,that simplifies the network architecture and reduces the computation cost.
 Meanwhile, the unsupervised Visual-Inertial Odometry method shows its novelty in achieving outstanding accuracy in Odometry estimation while training with monocular images and inertial measurements only.
 Last but not least, the semi-supervised method is the first VisualInertial Odometry approach that uses a semi-supervised training technique in the literature, allowing the network to learn from both labeled and unlabeled datasets.

 Through our qualitative and quantitative experimentation on a wide range of datasets, we conclude that the proposed methods can be used to obtain accurate visual localization information to a wide variety of consumer devices and robotic platforms.

 Scholarly Commons Citation

 Tian, Yuan, "Monocular Visual Inertial Odometry using Learning-based Methods" (2020).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 527.